boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    The 5G control plane relies upon the Single Network Slice Selection Assistance Information (S-NSSAI) 32-bit slice identifier for slice identification.
 The S-NSSAI is not visible to the transport domain.
-   So instead, 5G network function can expose the 5G slices to the transport domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP addresses, or Differentiated Services Code Point (DSCP).
+   So instead, 5G network functions can expose the 5G slices to the transport domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP addresses, or Differentiated Services Code Point (DSCP).
 The realization of the mapping between customer site and provider network is commonly refered to as the "hand-off".